Pembine, Wisconsin

 Pembine is a town in Marinette County, Wisconsin, United States.
 The population was 877 at the 2020 census.
 The unincorporated community of Kremlin is located in the town, The census-designated place of Pembine is also located in the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 67.3 square miles (174.4 km^{2}), of which, 66.3 square miles (171.8 km^{2}) of it is land and 1.0 square miles (2.6 km^{2}) of it (1.47%) is water.
+According to the United States Census Bureau, the town has a total area of 67.3 square miles (174.4 km^{2}), of which 66.3 square miles (171.8 km^{2}) is land and 1.0 square mile (2.6 km^{2}) (1.47%) is water.
 The Pemebonwon River, with Long Slide Falls, is in the immediate vicinity.
 Another notable waterfall, Twelve Foot Falls, is located in the town of Dunbar on the nearby Pike River.

 History

 The name Pembine comes from the Native American name Pemene Won Bon, also the source of the name of the Pemebonwon River.
 The Soo Line connected the town by rail in 1887.
 Pembine was part of the town of Amberg until April 14, 1914, when it was established as a separate town.
 The economy of Pembine was based on the softwood logging industry, and the town declined after the Wisconsin and Michigan Railroad went bankrupt in 1912 and then discontinued service in 1915.
 The local economy then switched to potato farming, followed by growth in the dairy industry.